haschka/French-Regional-Omicron-Invasion/README.md

 If you use this please cite ???

-In here you find the calculated R-zero values on a regional level during SARS-CoV-2 Omicron invasions in France.
+In here you find the calculated R, reproduction rates, on a regional level during SARS-CoV-2 Omicron invasions in France.

 The values are calculated according to our [model](https://github.com/haschka/SIER_multivariant_epidemic): Three files are given for each parameterset named